The University Counseling Center will host the Growing Healthy Relationship Retreat on October 13-14 and tentatively November 17.

-The Univeristy Counseling Center will host the Growing Healthy Relationship Retreat on October 25-26 and November 22, 2013.
 This retreat is for OC students and their significant others who are seriously dating, engaged or married.
-For more information or to register please contact Lisa Hancock at 405-425-5250 or firstname.lastname@example.org.
+For more information or to register please contact Rachelle Goodin at 405-425-5250 or firstname.lastname@example.org.
 Space is limited to the first 25 couples to register!

 What is the Growing a Healthy Relationship Program?

-The Center for Relationship Enrichment (CRE) Growing a Healthy Relationship program is biblically sound and is based on the unique work of relationship experts Dr. Gary J. Oliver and Dr. Greg Smalley, who have over 50 years of combined experience in ministry with couples and college students.
-Specifically, the CRE Growing a Healthy Relationship program is a 2-day enrichment retreat for seriously dating, engaged and married couples that is focused on transforming the “whole” student—spiritually, emotionally and relationally.
+The Center for Healthy Relationships (CHR) Growing a Healthy Relationship program is biblically sound and is based on the unique work of relationship experts Dr. Gary J. Oliver and Dr. Greg Smalley, who have over 50 years of combined experience in ministry with couples and college students.
+Specifically, the CHR Growing a Healthy Relationship program is a 2-day enrichment retreat for seriously dating, engaged and married couples that is focused on transforming the “whole” student—spiritually, emotionally and relationally.

-The previous statement is from the Center for Relationship Enrichment website: for more information about the Growing Healthy Relationships program please visit:
+The previous statement is from the Center for Healthy Relationships website: for more information about the Growing Healthy Relationships program please visit: